SylwiaGrudkowska/JDemetra-documentation/pages/quick-start/index.md

 of how to perform the first analysis with JDemetra+.
-The dataset used in the *Quick Start* to illustrate the JDemetra+ functionalities is accessible [here](https://ec.europa.eu/eurostat/cros/content/dataset-jdemetra-quick-start_en) and can be used to replicate the results presented in the document.
+The dataset used in the *Quick Start* to illustrate the JDemetra+ functionalities is accessible [here](https://ec.europa.eu/eurostat/cros/content/dataset-jdemetra-quick-start_en) and can be used to replicate the results presented in theis section.

 The *Quick Start* is intended for beginners, who have only a basic knowledge of seasonality and its estimation in time series.
 Therefore, the case study included in this document is a basic one.
-For an explanation of each step of more advanced examples refer to the [*Case studies*](../case-studies/).
+For decription of more advanced examples refer to the [*Case studies*](../case-studies/).
-Information about the JDemetra+ software and its functionalities is included in the [*Reference Manual*](../reference-manual/).
+Information about the JDemetra+ software and its functionalities can be found in the [*Reference Manual*](../reference-manual/).

 It is assumed that the reader is familiar with time series related